osshalakhina/expenses-react/README.md

 ### About project:

-This project was done according to the lectures on udemy ["Modern React from zero to pro"](https://www.udemy.com/course/react-np/).

 "expenses-react" is an app on React where we can create expenses which was done during few years.

 ### Tehnology: